 We take our commitment to pupil well-being extremely seriously and we work with several outside bodies, examples of these include Alliance and ABC Counselling.

-Student Well-being Policy
+Pupil Well-being Policy

-Northfield School has a student Well-being Policy.
+Northfield School has a pupil Well-being Policy.
 This states that we consider all forms of bullying to be unacceptable and also the procedures which will be followed within school when an incident of bullying is reported.
 The policy is reviewed regularly by the well-being supporters group.

 Student Well-being Supporters